cgaebel/NewLang/README.markdown

       number.
 It can be argued that this can be done with bitshifts, but I'd rather have the compiler do it.
 * Cons
-    * Makes the compilers job harder.
+    * Makes the compiler's job harder.
 Less assumptions can be made.
     * It's evil.
 Almost everywhere.
 Is there anywhere it's necessary?

+_ben: Allow it, but with much greater restrictions than those of C++, like size conformity and only allowing casting from pointers TO integer types (not back)._

 Destructors.
 They should exist.
 If you agree, in what form?